-Guidance for Licensees in Yellow and Green Counties (3rd update)
+Guidance for Licensees in All Counties (4th update)

-On May 27, 2020, the Governor's office issued additional guidance as part of his ongoing response to the COVID-19 public health crisis.
+On May 27, 2020, the Governor's office issued additional guidance as part of its ongoing response to the COVID-19 public health crisis.
 This additional guidance included the designation of several counties as green counties, effective May 29, 2020; previously, all counties had been designated as red or yellow counties.
 The Governor's office also provided some additional guidance for businesses in the restaurant industry, which it updated on June 10 and June 17, 2020.
-On July 15, 2020, the Governor issued an additional order directing targeted mitigation measures and again updated its additional guidance for businesses in the restaurant industry.
-On July 17, 2020, the Department of Health provided additional guidance on the targeted mitigation efforts.
-The following information supplements that direction for licenses in yellow and green counties.